tolaadisa/-Project12/Project12.md

 ### Step 1 – Jenkins job enhancement

 Before we begin, let us make some changes to our Jenkins job – now every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place.
-Besides, it consumes space on Jenkins serves with each subsequent change.
+Besides, it consumes space on Jenkins servers with each subsequent change.
 Let us enhance it by introducing a new Jenkins project/job – we will require `Copy Artifact` plugin.

 1. Go to your `Jenkins-Ansible` server and create a new directory called `ansible-config-artifact` – we will store there all artifacts after each build using below code: